This post has been updated in March 28, 2018

 Identify system files that can be safely removed from hard drive;

-Scan out duplicate files and delete the copies;
+Scan out junk files and delete the data in the trash;

-Sort out big files by kind, size, date at once, making it easier for you the identify useless files;
+Sort out big and old files by size, date at once, making it easier for you the identify useless files;

-Then you can click "Big Files" to scan out and delete the files that you need no more, including photos, movies, apps, audios, documents (PDF/DOC/PDS, etc) that are 10 MB and larger so that you don't have to look through every single files on your Mac.
-And instead of sorting out the files by only size, date, or kind, the program allows you to organize the files by the combination of size/date/kind, which will help you identify the unwanted files more quickly.
+Then you can click "System Junk" to preview and delete system data that you need no more, including app cache, system logs, system cache, user logs, so that you don't have to look through every single files on your Mac.
+And the program allows you to organize the files by the combination of size/date/kind, which will help you identify the unwanted files more quickly and fix how to clean MacBook or iMac problem easily.